richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

 ------------------------- -------------------------

 #### Exercise #2: [Sensitivity Classification](https://learn.microsoft.com/en-us/sql/t-sql/statements/add-sensitivity-classification-transact-sql?view=sql-server-ver16)
-...marks columns with metadata indicating their sensitivity so that reporting, masking, encryption, and compliance tools can identify and protect highrisk data
+...marks columns with metadata indicating their sensitivity so that reporting, masking, encryption, and compliance tools can identify and protect high-risk data

 ##### How?
 - Assigns each column a sensitivity label, information type, and classification level